Thomas Nast applies irony and a direct hit at hypocrisy to this 1882 commentary on the eve of the passage of the Chinese Exclusion Act.

 By surrounding an important newsworthy person as Denis Kearney, with a clutch of laughing, fearlessly mocking Chinese men, Nast may have intended to reduce the importance of his antagonist.
 He sees these Chinese as Brutus’s co-conspirators.
 Nast does not ridicule Kearney directly, he has the Chinese men do it.
 But even they do not have the courage to confront Kearney directly, they cackle behind Kearney’s back.
 How well the cartoon serves to demonize Kearney is questionable.
 Nast has sacrificed Chinese integrity in an effort to berate Kearney.
 While the artist and Harper’s editorial board adopted a moral stance to extend to the Chinese the rights any immigrant might enjoy, they eagerly dip their pens in the inkwell of gimmickry and stereotype, making it difficult to cultivate empathy toward the Chinese.
 This cartoon, combined with the article offers confused signals for their readers to interpret.

-The labor question was uppermost in the public mind during the latter 1870’s.
+The labor question was uppermost in the publics’ mind during the latter 1870’s.
 It was a political question.
 Nast chided Republican Senator from Maine, James G. Blaine, for his willingness to forgo promises made to the Chinese with the Burlingame Treaty, in order to secure a Chinese Exclusion measure (Paine 412)

-Blaine was a presidential hopeful.
+Blaine was a three-time presidential hopeful.
 With corrupt scandals of the Grant administration surfacing and swirling in political circles, and with no signs of public sentiment shifting in favor of the Chinese, Blaine courted Democratic voters and advocated for a revision of the 1868 Burlingame Treaty.
 The treaty was the product of negotiations between the Chinese Six Companies, “the most important association representing the Chinese community and the federal government” (Takaki, 113).

 The more groundbreaking articles of the treaty included measures that promised the Chinese the right to free immigration and travel within the United States, and allowed for the protection of Chinese citizens in the United States in accordance with the most-favored-nation principle” (U.S. State Dept.).
 The treaty was “a major victory for the Chinese” (Takaki 114).

-Republican politicians who wavered and bowed to the growing mob pressure alarmed the artist.
+Republican politicians who wavered and bowed to the growing anti-Chinese mob pressure alarmed the artist.
 “Nast never had the slightest sympathy with any sort of organization or movement that did not mean the complete and absolute right of property ownership, as well as the permission to labor, accorded to every human being of whatsoever color or race.
 His first real antagonism to James G. Blaine began with the latter’s advocacy of Chinese Exclusion” (Paine 386).

 Nast viewed the attempts to abrogate the treaty, and Blaine’s role in that shift, as deplorable and an unforgivable breach in Republican values.
 As Nast’s biographer points out, Nast frequently lampooned Blaine in order to expose his hypocrisy, a reality that made Blaine “heartsick” given his national ambitions.
 Nast was for Blaine, a painfully persistent pest.

 Blaine was all too aware that Nast’s sphere of influence on the electorate was wide.
 Nast relished exposing Blaine’s hypocrisy.
 Nast’s fixation on Blaine was unrelenting, nearly equaling his Tweed/Tammany days.
-The attention worried Blaine, who “attempted to explain and to justify his position, but the artist could see in the Chinese immigrant only a man and a brother, trying to make a living in a quiet and peaceful manner in a country that was big enough for all” (Paine, 413).
+The adverse attention worried Blaine, who “attempted to explain and to justify his position, but the artist could see in the Chinese immigrant only a man and a brother, trying to make a living in a quiet and peaceful manner in a country that was big enough for all” (Paine, 413).